inguin/moneybalance/README.md

 * Managing multiple calculations in parallel
 * Uneven split of expenses
 * CSV export for importing calculations into a spreadsheet application
-* English, german and french localization
+* English, german, french and spanish localization

 Download
 --------